Lipa, Pejë: Castle of Lipa

 The Castle of Lipa is a protected Kosovar heritage monument located in the hillside near the village.
-The walls are built by stone and the castle is thought to be hundreds of years old.
+The walls are built by stone and the castle is thought to have been built in late Antiquity or in the early Middle Ages.

 Demographics

 According to one villager, Lipa used to have 50 houses as well as a functional school, however, nowadays the village is nearly abandoned as most of its population moved to Peja.
 The main occupations in Lipa are hunting, farming and agriculture.